 Carolina Brunet is a contemporary visual artist based in California, United States.
 In 2004, after obtaining a Degree in Graphic Design and a Master degree in Strategic Communication in Santiago, Chile, she moved to live in The United States.

 She studied Painting in Minnetonka Center for the Arts and Introduction to Illustration in Minneapolis College of Art and Design MN, Minnesota.

 Her work was featured in different groups and solo exhibitions around the Twin Cities establishing herself as an emerging artist.

 In 2016, she worked as a Museum Educator at a multidisciplinary contemporary art museum, The Walker Art Center(MN), participating in exhibitions, such as Merce Cunningham and Katrina Fritsch.
 Combining painting with education, she has contributed with knowledge in Latin American culture and bilingual proficiency.
 Diversity and inclusion in the art community has been her main focus.

-In 2017, she moved to live in Greater New York City area where she continues her studies of painting, visiting Museums and Galleries exhibitions, and taking painting classes at the Art Student League of New York.
-Ronnie Landfield and Pat Lipsky have been two of her instructors.
+In 2017, she moved to live in the Greater New York area where she continued her studies of painting, participated in art galleries exhibitions, and take painting classes with Mentor Ronnie Landfield.
+In 2019, her work was featured in an exhibition at the Prince Street Gallery, New York.

-As an artist, I may take the legacy of the art history and build my own path and voice making a new contribution to the artistic journey.
+As an artist, I may take the legacy of art history and build my own path and voice making a new contribution to the artistic World.